Who is your favourite Irish trad band?

 Well then, there’s no surprise that there are traditional Irish bands aplenty.
 Although it’s near impossible to whittle them to down to a top five, we’ve given it a go.

-Horslips are a traditional Irish band who infuse Celtic rock into their music style.
+Horslips is one of the traditional Irish bands who infuse Celtic rock into their music style.
 The band have repeatedly been celebrated for using traditional airs, jigs and reels as the foundation on which they have made their music.

 The band were founded in Dublin in 1970 and became a defining band of the Celtic fusion genre, before taking an extended break between 1980 and 2004.
 Since their come back, they have been doing what they do best and still have quite the following.